honeyd/angularfire-presentation/README.md

-# Angular Express Seed
+# Angular Express Bootstrap Seed

-Start an awesome app with AngularJS on the front, Express + Node on the back.
+Start an awesome app with AngularJS 1.2.0-rc3 and Bootstrap 3 on the front, Express 3.2.6 + Jade
++ Node on the back.
 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for those who want to use Node to serve their app.

 The seed contains angular libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
 Just clone the repo (or download the zip/tarball) and